 - Multi-tenant.
 The purest type of cloud ERP, multi-tenant SaaS ERP, is usually streamlined with fewer modules and features than on-premises ERP.
 Multiple users share the same copy of the software, which makes it cheaper, simpler and more standardized than most on-premises ERP.

 - Single tenant.
-Another type of SaaS, called single tenant, cordons off the software to give the buyer more control over the ERP, including the ability to customize it, which is usually not possible with multi-tenant SaaS.
+Another type of SaaS, called single tenant, cordons off the software to give the buyer more control over the ERP, including some ability to customize it, which is usually not possible with multi-tenant SaaS.

 - Private cloud and hosted ERP.
 Two other varieties of cloud ERP, private cloud and hosted ERP, typically just involve running the same on-premises software on an outside provider's data centers, though they may have some characteristics of cloud computing such as economies of scale from shared infrastructure as well as on-demand use and pricing.
-Some companies maintain their own private cloud infrastructure -- an extreme example of how much the lines between on-premises and cloud ERP have blurred.
+Some companies maintain their own private cloud infrastructure -- a good example of how much the lines between on-premises and cloud ERP have blurred.

 How to choose an ERP system